React Three Fiber Tutorial for Beginners

 Lights

-Just like in real life, React Three Fiber offers different types of lights.
+Just like in real life, a React Three Fiber has different types of lights.
 In this tutorial, we're going to explore four of the most commonly used ones.

 AmbientLight